1950s in music: Rock and roll

-Pat Boone became one of the most successful artists of the 50s with his heavily Pop-influenced "covers" of R&B hits like "Two Hearts, Two Kisses (Make One Love)", "Ain't That a Shame", and "At My Front Door (Crazy Little Mama)".
-Boone got his fame by covering black R&B hits, his cover versions of the original artists outsold the originals.
-Boone removed the raw feel of the original versions and replaced it with his own voice making it safer and appropriate for mainstream pop radio stations at the time.
-Boone later found success by ballads and less by R&B covers because R&B covers were declining due to the fact that most people at the time were preferring the originals.
+Pat Boone became one of the most successful artists of the 50s with his heavily pop-influenced "covers" of R&B hits like "Two Hearts, Two Kisses (Make One Love)", "Ain't That a Shame", and "At My Front Door (Crazy Little Mama)".
+Boone got his fame by covering black R&B hits; his cover versions of the original artists outsold the originals.
+Boone removed the raw feel of the original versions and replaced it with his own voice, making it safer and appropriate for mainstream pop radio stations at the time.
+Boone later found success with ballads and less with R&B covers because R&B covers were declining due to the fact that most people at the time were preferring the originals.
 Boone's traditional pop approach to rock and roll, coupled with his All-American, clean-cut image helped bring the new sound to a much wider audience.

-Elvis Presley, who began his career in the mid-1950s, was the most successful artist of the popular sound of rock and roll with a series of network television appearances, motion pictures, and chart-topping records.
+Elvis Presley, who began his career in the mid-1950s, was the most successful artist of the popular sound of the Rock and Roll Era, with a series of network television appearances, motion pictures, and chart-topping records.
 Elvis also brought rock and roll widely into the mainstream of popular culture.
 Elvis popularized the four-man group and also brought the guitar to become the lead instrument in rock music.
 Presley popularized rockabilly, a genre that combined country with rhythm and blues which some claimed it was a new sound.
 Some claimed that Presley invented the genre by combining country with rhythm and blues.
 Elvis became the biggest pop craze since Glenn Miller and Frank Sinatra.
-His energized interpretations of songs, many from African American sources, and his uninhibited performance style made him enormously popular—and controversial during that period.
+His energized interpretations of songs, many from African American sources, and his uninhibited performance style made him enormously popular—and controversial—during that period.
 Presley's massive success brought rock and roll widely into the mainstream and made it easier for African-American musicians to achieve mainstream success on the pop charts.
-Boone and Presley's styles/images represented opposite ends of the burgeoning musical form, Boone was known as being safe while Presley was known as being dangerous, which competed with one another throughout the remainder of the decade.
+Boone and Presley's styles and images represented opposite ends of the burgeoning musical form—Boone was known as being safe while Presley was known as being dangerous, which competed with one another throughout the remainder of the decade.

 In 1957, a popular television show featuring rock and roll performers, American Bandstand, went national.
 Hosted by Dick Clark, the program helped to popularize the more clean-cut, All-American brand of rock and roll.
 By the end of the decade, teen idols like Bobby Darin, Ricky Nelson, Frankie Avalon, Paul Anka, Neil Sedaka, Bobby Rydell, Connie Francis, and Fabian Forte were topping the charts.
 Some commentators have perceived this as the decline of rock and roll; citing the deaths of Buddy Holly, The Big Bopper and Ritchie Valens in a tragic plane crash in 1959 and the departure of Elvis for the army as causes.